top of page

 To ensure a Medicare Advantage plan is right for you, you will need to:

-Consider your budget: Evaluate your budget and determine how much you can afford to spend on healthcare costs each month.
-Remember that Medicare Advantage plans often have different costs for different services, so it’s important to consider all the potential costs.
+• Consider your budget: Evaluate your budget and determine how much you can afford to spend on healthcare costs each month.
+Remember that Medicare Advantage plans often have different fees for different services, so it’s essential to consider all the potential costs.

 Ultimately, the decision to enroll in a Medicare Advantage plan depends on your unique healthcare needs and budget.
 By taking the time to research and compare different plans, you can find the one that is best for you.
 By following these steps, you will be able to determine if a Medicare Advantage plan is right for you.

-We encourage all of our clients to invite their children, Niece, Nephew, Cousin or Grandchildren to be a part of the decision making process.
-Afterall, they will only want the best for you, and more importantly, they might be taking care of you and acting on your behalf later, so it just makes good sense to involve them early on.
+We encourage all of our clients to invite their children, Nieces, Nephews, Cousins, or Grandchildren to be part of the decision-making process.
+After all, they will only want the best for you, and more importantly, they might be taking care of you and acting on your behalf later, so it just makes good sense to involve them early on.

 HOW DO MEDICARE ADVANTAGE PLANS MAKE MONEY?

-Medicare pays carriers offering Medicare Advantage plans based on a bidding process.
-The carriers submit their bid based on costs per enrollee for medical services Original Medicare covers.
-Suppose the bid is higher than the benchmark amount.
-In that case, the enrollee will pay the difference in the form of monthly premiums, which is why some Advantage plans have a zero-dollar premium and others have a monthly premium.
+Medicare pays carriers that offer Medicare Advantage plans through a bidding process.
+The carriers submit their bids based on per-enrollee costs for medical services covered by Original Medicare.
+Suppose the bid exceeds the benchmark amount.
+In that case, the enrollee will pay the difference as monthly premiums; thus, some Advantage plans have a zero-dollar premium, whereas others have a monthly premium.

-But, the biggest way they make money is from the Government.
-You see, Medicare pays the Medicare Advantage companies 12K per year for every Medicare Beneficiary they have enrolled in one of their plans, for taking on the risks associated with your care.
+But the most significant way they make money is from the Government.
+Medicare pays Medicare Advantage companies $12K per year for each Medicare beneficiary enrolled in one of their plans, for assuming the risks associated with your care.
 This is where most of the money comes from for all of their commercials and advertising.

-AT THE END OF THE DAY ARE MA PLANS GOOD OR BAD
+AT THE END OF THE DAY, ARE MY PLANS GOOD OR BAD

 Depending on your situation, a Medicare Advantage plan may not be the best option for you.
 However, different circumstances warrant different plan types.
 Ultimately, it is crucial to know what to expect from these plans – regarding price and coverage – and become educated on which options are affordable to you and provide the coverage you need.